hyperledger-archives/avalon/PREREQUISITES.md

 # Recommended host system
-Hyperledger Avalon services (specifically the enclave manager and listener) should be ran on Ubuntu 18.04.
+Hyperledger Avalon services (specifically the enclave manager and listener) should be ran on Ubuntu 18.04 LTS ("Bionic Beaver").
 Avalon has been tested on Ubuntu 18.04.

 Avalon may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is